Employment Opportunities

 This posting will remain open until filled.

-Comox Valley Transition Society is recruiting for Casual Girl’s Group Leaders.
+Comox Valley Transition Society is recruiting for Three Full-Time, and additional Casual Community Facilitators supporting Connect.

 For further information or to apply with cover letter and resume, please contact us by email at hr@cvts.ca.

-Comox Valley Transition Society is recruiting for a Full Time Program Coordinator to support Connect
+Comox Valley Transition Society is recruiting for two Full-Time Program Coordinators supporting Connect.

-Works collaboratively with the Executive Director to develop existing and new community Connect programs.
-Supervises volunteers and provides support and leadership to Community Facilitator staff.
-The Community Connect Coordinator is responsible for Coordinating programming to connect marginalized community members with one another, with social networks and with community resources.
+Works collaboratively with the Housing Program Manager and the daytime Connect Program Coordinator to develop existing and new Connect programs.
+Supervises volunteers and provides support and leadership to Community Facilitator overnight staff.
+The Connect Program Coordinator is responsible for coordinating programming to connect marginalized community members with one another, with social networks and with community resources.
 The primary mandate of this role is to assist in reducing homelessness by providing support and resources to clients which may assist them in obtaining and/or maintaining housing.
 The worker works from a feminist perspective and within an anti-oppressive framework.

 • Diploma in related human/social services field or equivalent combination of education and experience.